 - Blood Knight: The 1st Stage Boss is the Dark Knight, formerly was a prince, but he joined the Ancient Black Dragon solely because of his greed and his desire for destruction.

-- Dual Boss: Both Skullheart Jester and Dark Suma return for the final stage It's that hard as you expect, because of Those Two Bosses.
+- Dual Boss: Both Skullheart Jester and Dark Suma return for the final stage.

 - Elite Mook: Both the white sorcerer and the kunoichi: the former can take a lot of punishment and hit all the planes on a y-axis with his spells; the latter are fast, can launch multiple kunai on to the air and always come in pairs.